Appendix C: Developer Notes and Release Procedure

 Locally, move to the docs directory and type

-branch, update it from develop, and make sure that the generated documentation on readthedocs looks correct.git checkout test_readthedocs
+test_readthedocsbranch, update it from develop, and make sure that the generated documentation on readthedocs looks correct.git checkout test_readthedocsgit reset --hard developgit push origin test_readthedocs --force(may beupstreaminstead oforigin)

 Locally, test uploading poppy to test pypi